AdobeDocs/analytics-platform.en/help/mobile-app/curator.md

 # Curator’s guide for Analytics dashboards

 The following information instructs curators of Adobe Analytics data on how to configure and present dashboards for executive users.
 To see a video demonstrating this information, see the Analytics dashboards Scorecard Builder video:
-The following information instructs curators of Adobe Analytics data on how to configure and present dashboards for executive users.
-To see a video demonstrating this information, see the Adobe Analytics dashboards Scorecard Builder video:

 >[!VIDEO](https://video.tv.adobe.com/v/34544)